t1/junit-5-structure-demo/README.md

-# Advanced JUnit 5 Testing
+# Structured JUnit 5 Testing

 Automated tests are critical for any reasonable software project.
 Some even say that tests are more important than the production code,